-Based on the experiences shared with us, here are some things to consider if you are thinking about searching for and/or contacting your child's donor:
+Based on experiences shared with us, consider these if you want to search for and/or contact your child's donor:

 - Parents often regret searching-after finding him, many parents felt they had violated his privacy.
-Some parents have shared with TSBC that they realized after identifying him that they weren't comfortable contacting him without his consent. - Donors who have been contacted by families without their advance consent have told TSBC they were uncomfortable being found in this manner.
-Some donors have contacted TSBC when they felt pressured to have interactions beyond their comfort level. - Younger children (or parents) may have expectations that donors are unwilling, unable or unprepared to meet. - Contact may expose the donor to his family/community in a way he is not prepared to for.
-While many donors are transparent about having been a donor, it is not uncommon for donors to keep this information private. - Other families may be impacted if the donor is upset at being found.
+Some shared that they realized later that they weren't comfortable contacting the donor without his consent. - Donors who have been contacted by families without advance consent have told TSBC they were uncomfortable with being found this way.
+Some donors have contacted TSBC when they felt pressured to have interactions beyond their comfort level. - Younger children (or parents) may have expectations donors are unwilling, unable or unprepared to meet. - Contact may expose the donor to his family/community in a way he is not prepared for.
+While many donors are transparent about having been a donor, it is not uncommon for donors to keep this information private. - All families may be impacted if the donor is upset at being found and becomes reluctant to have contact with anyone, adult or not.
+Also, not all families wish early contact with the donor which may cause conflict among families.

-I've read all of this and I am still thinking about searching for my child's donor...
+I've read all of this, and I am still thinking about searching for my child's donor...
 Are there any options for contact with my child's donor?

 TSBC does not share donor identities with parents.
-Decades of experience, research, and feedback from parents, donors, partners of donors and donor-conceived adults all support maintaining the program as it is.
-However, there are other options where donors can choose to make themselves available for mutual consent contact if they wish to have earlier contact, most notably the online Donor Sibling Registry (DSR).
-The DSR is an option for families who wish to have earlier contact.
-If the donor joins the DSR, then he is making an active choice and no one's privacy is breeched without their consent.
+Decades of experience, research, legal advice, and feedback from parents, donors, partners of donors and donor-conceived adults all support maintaining the program as is.
+However, there are options for donors to make themselves available for earlier mutual consent contact.
+Most notable is the Donor Sibling Registry (donorsiblingregistry.com).
+The DSR is an option for families and donors who wish to have earlier contact.
+When donors join the DSR, they are making an active choice and no one's privacy is breeched without consent.